cburns39/GitHub-Workshop/README.md

     - Instead name it something like : *verbose-sudobot*
 - Add a description!
     - Using the example above, a good description would be :
-    > *A chess-playing AI bot who ridicules thier opponents
-    > based on the moves they make while playing*
+    > *A chess-playing AI bot who ridicules thier opponents based on the moves they make while playing.*
 - Check off "Add a README.md"
     - A README.md file is a markdown text file that works as a place for general documentation.
     - You can add more .md files for more documentation on larger projects!